| |

 not write those files into the Kintecus Path.
 They will usually be written

-to "C:\", but clicking on the RUN button
+to "C:\", but clicking on the RUN button a SECOND time, forces Excel to

 write to your Kintecus Path (usually "C:\Program Files\Kintecus" ).